ppy/osu-wiki/news/2025/2025-01-13-tournament-committee-applications-now-open.md

 - Reviewing tournaments for badge support.
 - Handling tournament reports and inquiries from the community.
 - Keeping rules up to date in the [tournament support](/wiki/Tournaments/Official_support) wiki page.
-- Mentoring event organisers, answering questions and providing resources.
+- Mentoring event organisers, answering questions, and providing resources.

 ## Requirements